Epson Home Cinema 2250 Projector Review

 Built In Android TV

-Access to all your favorite streaming services like HBO, Hulu, YouTube, etc. without the need for an external streaming media player.
-Also includes the ability to voice search and has Google Assistant built in.
+Access to all your favorite streaming services without the need for an external streaming media player.
+Also includes the ability to voice search through a voice assistant.

-With 2700 lumens of color and white brightness, you get an incredibly vibrant picture that’s bright enough to be used in rooms with lots of sunlight.
+With 2700 lumens of brightness, you get an incredibly vibrant picture that’s bright enough to be used in rooms with lots of sunlight.

 Built-In 10 Watt Speaker